phanx-wow/ClassColors/trunk/README.txt

 	If your addon keeps a local cache of class colors, you should also register for a callback when class colors are changed, and update your cache when the callback is fired.

-	Also, is you build your cache before the PLAYER_LOGIN event, you should also update it during or after that event. !ClassColors stores custom class colors in saved variables, and may not have been loaded before your addon.
+	Also, if you build your cache before the PLAYER_LOGIN event, you should also update it during or after that event. !ClassColors stores custom class colors in saved variables, and may not have been loaded before your addon.
 Because CUSTOM_CLASS_COLORS is a standard and can be implemented by any addon, you should avoid setting an OptionalDependency on !ClassColors.

 	Detailed API documentation can be found here: http://www.wowinterface.com/portal.php?&id=224&pageid=198

 License

-	Copyright ©2009 Alyssa "Phanx" Kinley.
+	Copyright © 2009–2010 Phanx

 	The contents of this addon, excluding third-party resources, are copyrighted to its author with all rights reserved, under United